brownplt/B2T2/TableAPI.md

 ### Description

-Returns a set of one or more rows as a table. [cite MySQL]
+Returns a sequence of one or more rows as a table.

 ```lua
 > values([